secetindere/Cedricode/README.md

 # Finans
-The new repository named Cedricode is a coding reposiroty with finans project
+The finans project is a python project